 In today’s environment, there’s both good news and bad news for commercial contractors and their clients.
 Post-pandemic, public construction spending has rebounded, and Canada is in the midst of a 12-year, $180 billion infrastructure plan.1

 What’s behind the rising costs?
-As every business is well familiar with, global production and supply chains have yet to recover from worldwide disruptions caused by the pandemic.
+As every business is well familiar with, record-high inflation rates and ongoing supply chain disruptions are putting pressure on the bottom line.
 But there are many other reasons material costs are escalating.

 These complex issues aren’t going to be resolved anytime soon, so contractors need to take steps to mitigate the effects of cost escalations.

-“There are many strategies contractors can use, but by far the best one is to buffer their bids to account for fluctuating costs and build in a higher gross margin,” says Tanvir.
+One strategy for contractors is to buffer their bids to account for fluctuating costs and build in a higher gross margin.
+A buffer is essentially a contingency or cushion that helps protect the project from uncertainty.

 When possible, contractors should push for a cost-escalation clause, which is a provision in a contract that allows for increases in agreed-upon fees, wages, or other payments to account for fluctuations in the costs of raw materials or labour.

-Another strategy, particularly for larger firms that have access to capital, is to buy material in bulk at the beginning of a project to ensure some cost certainty.
-“Those who are unable to do that can leverage the relationships they have built over the years—with their suppliers and sub-trades—and work with them to ensure cost certainty ahead of a large project,” Tanvir says.
+Another strategy, particularly for larger firms that have access to capital, is to buy material in bulk at the beginning of a project to ensure cost certainty.
+Smaller firms, meanwhile, can leverage the strong relationships they have built with their suppliers and sub-trades, and work with them to ensure cost certainty.

 In the longer-term, contractors will have to find ways to attract and retain employees beyond wage increases, particularly as a large number of workers are retiring over the next 10 years.
-Tanvir notes that the Canadian government has various initiatives that aim to get more women and young people involved in the trades and is trying to attract immigrants to build up the labour pool.
+Government, industry and organizations have various initiatives that aim to get more women and young people involved in the trades, as well as attract immigrants to build up the labour pool.5,6